jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Stone Giant.md

 RacialMods: +8 Stealth in rocky terrain
 Languages: Common, Giant
 SQ:
+SpecialAbilities:
-SpecialAbilities: Improved Rock Catching (Ex) A stone giant gains a +4 racial bonus on its Reflex save when attempting to catch a thrown rock with rock catching.
+  Improved Rock Catching (Ex): >
+    A stone giant gains a +4 racial bonus on its Reflex save when attempting to catch a thrown rock with rock catching.
 This ability otherwise works like the rock catching ability (see page 303).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: